devsilverfox-ai/Silverfox/README.md

-# Silverfox.ai
+# Silverfox
-Ai by Newbie
+my webpage in devlopment